 Unfortunately, a cow takes many resources to grow, including land and water.
-Over 2,500 gallons of water are used to produce one pound of beef, compared to 477 gallons to produce one pound of eggs.
+According to Water Footprint Network and other scientific studies over 2,500 gallons of water are used to produce one pound of beef, compared to 477 gallons to produce one pound of eggs.
 Approximately two to five acres of land are used for each cow.
 They also release methane, which warms the atmosphere more than CO2 emissions.

 Keep in mind that animals are important for regenerative farming practices.
 Animals can be used to eat weeds and cover crops, and their poop is amazing natural fertilizer.
 Our natural ecosystem has animals and plants, and they work together to support a circular system.
 So, we should not remove animals from our food system—in fact, we need them to grow food in a sustainable way.